 Another source of heat could be the movement of high-entropy fluid parcels deeper into the atmosphere, a process known as advection of potential temperature.
 Within this context, Tremblin et al. (2017) suggested, using two-dimensional (2D) circulation model, that this process leads to a hot interior that can naturally explain the radius anomaly of hot Jupiters.
+This was further supported recently by 3D GCM simulations (Sainsbury-Martinez

+Fig. 9.
+Temperature at 100 bar derived from our PT structures compared to the values from the average PT profiles using 2D circulation models presented by Tremblin et al. (2017) resulting from the advection of potential temperature.
+All the models correspond to a planet with $\log g = 2.97 \pm 0.15$ and increasing stellar incident flux.
+The gray dashed line shows the 1:1 relation while the red dashed line shows the fit to the data.
-This was further supported recently by 3D GCM simulations (Sainsbury-Martinez et al. 2019).
-The 2D models show that a stronger stellar incident flux leads to hotter interior adiabat (see their Figure 5).
-We compare our results based on the 1D model to the 2D models by selecting four planets from our sample that matches their simulation parameters, i.e. $\log g = 2.97 \pm 0.15$ with the corresponding equilibrium temperatures.
-We do not include the model with the lowest equilibrium temperature (~ 500 K) as it does not match any of the selected systems in our sample.
-The planets we selected as a function of increasing stellar incident flux are

-HAT-P-17 b, Corot-4 b, HD209458 b, and HATS-35 b.
-We then compare the temperatures at 100 bar (T100) using the PT profiles based on the 2D models to the ones based on our 1D model presented in Section 3.
-The results are illustrated in Figure 9. where the derived temperatures at 100 bar are shown in blue circles and the red dashed line shows the fit to the data.
+et al. 2019).
+The 2D models show that a stronger stellar incident flux leads to hotter interior adiabat (see their Fig. 5).
+We compare our results based on the 1D model to the 2D models by selecting four planets from our sample that matches their simulation parameters, that is, $\log g = 2.97 \pm 0.15$ with the corresponding equilibrium temperatures.
+We do not include the model with the lowest equilibrium temperature (~500 K) as it does not match any of the selected systems in our sample.
+The planets we selected as a function of increasing stellar incident flux are HAT-P-17b, Corot-4b, HD209458b, and HATS-35b.
+We then compare the temperatures at 100 bar (T{100}) using the PT profiles based on the 2D models to the ones based on our 1D model presented in Sect.
+3. The results are illustrated in Fig. 9, where the derived temperatures at 100 bar are shown in blue circles and the red dashed line shows the fit to the data.
 The gray dashed line shows the 1:1 relation on which the points would lie if their model and our data derived from observations would predict identical temperatures.
 We find that roughly the results agree well with a slope of 1.25, deviating from the 1:1 relation.
-We note however that these values are model dependent and any change in the treatment of the atmospheric model, e.g. including clouds and new opacity sources, will change these values.
-The temperatures estimated from the average PT profiles using the 2D circulation models are larger than the values predicted by our model, varying from 6% up to 15% for the most irradiated planets.
+We note however that these values are model dependent and any change in the treatment of the atmospheric model, for example, including clouds and new opacity sources, will change these values.
+The temperatures estimated from the average PT profiles using the 2D circulation models are larger than the values predicted by our model, varying from 6 up to 15% for the most irradiated planets.
 This is expected since the 2D models tend to overestimate the radii compared to the observed ones (Tremblin et al. 2017).
-Our results concerning the adiabatic profile are also in agreement, where the 2D and 3D atmospheric circulation models suggest a hot adiabat starting at ~10 bar, significantly at lower pressures compared to standard irradiated models (e.g. Fortney et al. 2007).
-This is in agreement with our findings and conclusions that future GCM models should account for the extra heat in the interior of inflated hot Jupiters and in-line with the work of Carone et al. (2019).
+Our results concerning the adiabatic profile are also in agreement, where the 2D and 3D atmospheric circulation models suggest a hot adiabat starting at ~ 10 bar, significantly at lower pressures compared to standard irradiated models (e.g., Fortney et al. 2007).
+This is in agreement with our findings and conclusions that future GCM models should account for the extra heat in the interior of inflated hot Jupiters and in-line with the work of Carone et al. (2020).
 We note however that convection is not included in the models of Tremblin et al. (2017).
 In this context, the RCB should not be interpreted as a Radiative-Convective-Boundary but rather as a proxy for the Radiative-Circulation-Boundary.
-As such, the energy flux is downwards and not upwards, which in turn leads to a hotter adiabat.
+As such, the energy flux is downward and not upward, which in turn leads to a hotter adiabat.

 7.4.
-General Comparison to Previous Studies
+General comparison to previous studies